pRoy24/tokencaps/README.md

 ## What is TokenPlex

-TokenPlex is a data aggregator for digital currency trades and transactions.
+TokenPlex is a framework for running a data aggregator server for digital currency trades and transactions.

+You can easily run a middleware server for an application/service involving digital currency data.

+For an example of the kind of stuff you can do visit https://tokenplex.io/token/ETH/home.

 ## Implementation